MarlinFirmware/MarlinDocumentation/_development/configuration.md

 When the velocity of any axis changes, its acceleration (or deceleration) in mm/s/s is limited by the current max acceleration setting.
 Also see the *jerk* settings below, which specify the largest instant speed change that can occur between segments.

+A value of 3000 means that an axis may accelerate from 0 to 3000mm/m (50mm/s) within a one second movement.

+Jerk sets the floor for accelerated moves.
+If the change in top speed for a given axis between segments is less than the jerk value for the axis, an instantaneous change in speed may be allowed.
+Limits placed on other axes also apply.
+Basically, lower jerk values result in more accelerated moves, which may be near-instantaneous in some cases, depending on the final acceleration determined by the planner.

 ***

 #### Default Acceleration